 Welcome to United Filter Canada

-Popular Furnace Filter Sizes
+Popular Furnace Filter Sizes & Makes

-What you might not know about Furnace Filters
+What you might not know about filters

 Most people pay little attention to their HVAC system.
 As long as it’s keeping them warm during winter and cool during summer, why worry about it?
 We get it.
 Beautiful moldings and casements, or even bigger investments like new roofing and windows can make a dramatic difference.
-But there can be real impact with small things, and choosing the right furnace filter is one of them.
+But there can be real impact with small things, and choosing the right filter is one of them.

 Indoor air quality is important to your health and maintaining your home's hvac system is key.
-It is important to change your furnace filter regularly.
+It is important to change your filter regularly.
 There are numerous furnace filter choices out there.
 Selecting a incorrect filter can cause more harm to your furnace than good.
 It could actually result in the furnace breaking down.

 How does the HVAC system work?